Health & Social Care BA (Hons) (with Foundation Year)

 Year Three

-You will spend half of your time studying Advanced Studies in Health and Wellbeing.
-You will study.
+In Year Three, you will spend half of your time studying Advanced Studies in Health and Wellbeing, building on knowledge and skills from previous years.

 Contemporary Issues in Global Health and Wellbeing